 Dropping litter.
 When are cubs born?

 The peak time for births in the UK is mid-March, although cubs can be born any time from late January until well into April.
 There are even a few very early records. although confirmed records remain rare.
 Brian Vezey-Fitzgerald, recorded fox cubs above ground in his garden on 5th January 1963, during the very harsh winter with thick snow cover; working backwards, this suggests they were born in early December and that the was vixen fertilized in October.
 Additionally, a fox cub was brought into The Fox Project on 25th February 2013; it was estimated to be about four weeks old on admission and is therefore likely to have been born in late January.
+More recently, a long-running national Echinococcus multilocularis survey reported two early breeding vixens in 2022, described by Graham Smith and colleagues in a 2023 paper to Mammal Communications.
+One female shot on 20th November was lactating but not pregnant; presumably she had recently given birth and was thus mated in late September.
+The second vixen, shot on 15th December was heavily pregnant and lactating and, judging from the developmental state of cubs, was mated in late October.
 In his book, Town Fox, Country Fox, Vezey-Fitzgerald went on to describe how there was more variation in cub births in Europe:

 “... in France and Belgium, births of wild fox cubs have been recorded in every month of the year except August: even births in June and July are not regarded as altogether exceptional.”